Neilus03/Spotiflyers/README.md

 # SPOTIFLYERS
-A deep analysis and modelling using Soptify API
+Welcome to SPOTIFLYERSS, on this projecct we'll perform a deep analysis and modelling using Network and graoh science on Soptify API

 Once you enter Labs file you'll find the following:
 ## Table of Contents